North Carolina to Kentucky Car Shipping (2025 Cost Guide)

 If you’re driving your car at all in either state, you should understand the requirements.
 Ensure compliance with North Carolina's mandatory minimum liability insurance rules for drivers.
 Your coverage should meet or exceed $30,000 for bodily injury per person, $60,000 for bodily injury per accident, and $25,000 for property damage per accident.
 Don't forget to enhance your protection with uninsured/underinsured motorist coverage.
 Stay informed and safeguarded on the road by meeting these state insurance requirements.

-How long does it take to ship a car from North Carolina to Kentucky?
+How long does it take to ship a car from North Carolina to Kentucky?toggle

 Car shipping companies can travel about 500 miles per day.
 The trip from North Carolina to Kentucky is about 467 miles, and that’s as fast as about 1 day.
-However, most car transport companies will take 1-4 days to travel from North Carolina to Kentucky.
+However, most car transport companies will take one to four days to travel from North Carolina to Kentucky.

 Before the North Carolina DMV can register a passenger vehicle, it must pass an annual safety inspection if it is less than 30 years old.